-Foreign companies are required to enter/update particulars of registrable controllers into their registers of registrable controllers within 2 business days after the particulars have been "confirmed".

-For registrable controllers whose particulars are not stated in the register6, particulars are confirmed if:

-the registrable controller (X) or a registered filing agent (acting on behalf of X) replies to a notice confirming that X is a registrable controller and provides X's particulars to the foreign company; or

-X notifies the foreign company that he is a registrable controller and provides his particulars to the foreign company.

-For registrable controllers whose particulars as stated in the register are outdated7, particulars are confirmed if:

-- the registrable controller (X) or a registered filing agent (acting on behalf of X) replies to a notice confirming that a change in X's particulars that are stated in the register of registrable controllers has occurred and provides X's new particulars to the foreign company; or - X notifies the foreign company that a change in X's particulars that are stated in the register of registrable controllers has occurred and provides X's new particulars to the foreign company.

-For registrable controllers whose particulars as stated in the register are inaccurate8, particulars are confirmed if the registrable controller (X) or a registered filing agent (acting on behalf of X) replies to a notice confirming that X's particulars that are stated in the register of registrable controllers are incorrect and provides X's correct particulars to the foreign company.
+- 5.1.1 Foreign companies are required to enter/update particulars of registrable controllers into their registers of registrable controllers within 7 calendar days after the particulars have been "confirmed" by the controller. - 5.1.2 For registrable controllers whose particulars are not stated in the register 6, particulars are confirmed if: - (i) The registrable controller (X) or a registered corporate service provider (acting on behalf of X) replies to a notice confirming that X is a registrable controller and provides X's particulars to the foreign company; or - (ii) X notifies the foreign company that he is a registrable controller and provides his particulars to the foreign company. - 5.1.3 For registrable controllers whose particulars as stated in the register are outdated7, particulars are confirmed if: - (i) The registrable controller (X) or a registered corporate service provider (acting on behalf of X) replies to a notice confirming that a change in X's particulars that are stated in the register of registrable controllers has occurred and provides X's new particulars to the foreign company; or - (ii) X notifies the foreign company that a change in X's particulars that are stated in the register of registrable controllers has occurred and provides X's new particulars to the foreign company. - 5.1.4 For registrable controllers whose particulars as stated in the register are inaccurate8, particulars are confirmed if the registrable controller (X) or a registered corporate service provider (acting on behalf of X) replies to a notice confirming that X's particulars that are stated in the register of registrable controllers are incorrect and provides X's correct particulars to the foreign company. - 5.1.5 The particulars or new particulars provided must be accompanied by: - (i) A statement made by the controller that the information provided in his or her confirmation or notification (as the case may be) is true and accurate; and

+6 See paragraphs 4.1 to 4.2.

+7 See paragraphs 6.1 to 6.2.

+8 See paragraphs 6.1 to 6.2.
-If the particulars of a registrable controller are not confirmed, a foreign company must enter or update the particulars that the foreign company has in its possession into its register with a note indicating that the particulars have not been confirmed by the registrable controller.
-This must be done within 2 business days after the end of 30 days after the date on which the notice is sent by the foreign company to the registrable controller.

-For example, if a foreign company sends a notice to a registrable controller and the registrable controller does not reply to the notice and confirm that he is a registrable controller even though he is a registrable controller, the foreign company should enter the particulars of the registrable controller that the foreign company has in its possession into the register with a note indicating that the particulars have not been confirmed by the registrable controller.
+- (ii) The controller's signature and the date of the signature affixed immediately below the statement. - 5.1.6 If the particulars of a registrable controller are not confirmed, a foreign company must enter or update the particulars that the foreign company has in its possession into its register with a note indicating that the particulars have not been confirmed by the registrable controller.
+This must be done within 7 calendar days after the end of 30 days after the date on which the notice is sent by the foreign company to the registrable controller. - 5.1.7 For example, if a foreign company sends a notice to a registrable controller and the registrable controller does not reply to the notice and confirm that he is a registrable controller even though he is a registrable controller, the foreign company should enter the particulars of the registrable controller that the foreign company has in its possession into the register with a note indicating that the particulars have not been confirmed by the registrable controller.